Amazon Prime Day: Prepare Your Brand for 2021

 5. Look into Merchant Fulfilled or 3PL Options

 FBA has been a blessing for countless Amazon sellers.
 However, sellers experienced the stress of exclusively relying on this fulfillment last year.
 Those sellers who were able to pivot were more likely to be more successful.

 Don’t wait for the next pandemic, logistics upset, or market turn to add these options to your wheelhouse.
 If Amazon is overwhelmed or inundated, how can you continue to provide for your buyers?

 If you have a game company, partner with a snack company and create a “Game Night Bundle.”
 Maybe you sell raised bed gardens and decide to work with a company who sells seeds to create a bundle.

 It also doesn’t even need to be product bundling.
 So many online services, like Zoom or Google Meet, are becoming available to everyone for free.
 Find someone with complementary skills and hop on a Facebook Live.
 You’d be surprised at the massive impact humanizing your brand can have.

 Shopper trends and search behavior change for a variety of reasons.
-There could be a global pandemic, forcing people to get creative.
-Maybe it’s an upcoming holiday, and they’re looking for new gift ideas for a mother or brother.
+It could be anything from a global pandemic or an upcoming holiday.
 Go beyond what you think your product is or does to how else it could be used.

-Obviously, these recommendations go beyond Prime Day 2020 delays and uncertainty.
+Obviously, these recommendations go beyond Prime Day.
 Here at Seller Labs, our goal is to help you be prepared if anything like a pandemic should happen again (knock on wood).